 - gas or gases for which the appliance is intended to be used

 - total nominal gas consumption

-- the certification number.
+- certification number or ESV acceptance number.

 The certificate/acceptance number is evidence that the appliance has been accepted.